caleorourke/skim/README.md

-# Ferris
+# Skim

-Ferris is a one-page boilerplate for publishing content on GitHub.
+Skim is a one-page boilerplate for publishing content on GitHub.
 It's designed specifically for hosting on GitHub using [GitHub Pages](http://pages.github.com) and serving up locally using [Jekyll](http://jekyllrb.com).
 Take a peek at the demo below and see how simple it is to roll your own site without having to use fancy code.

-<a href="http://caleorourke.github.io/ferris" target="_blank">Ferris on GitHub</a>
+<a href="http://caleorourke.github.io/skim" target="_blank">Skim on GitHub</a>

 ## Quick Install

 1. Clone from GitHub and go into the directory (~3 seconds).
 Directory size hovers around ~35 KB.

-        $ git clone -o master https://github.com/caleorourke/ferris.git
+        $ git clone -o master https://github.com/caleorourke/skim.git
-        $ cd ferris
+        $ cd skim

 2. Install Bundler (~5 seconds).